Couchbase-Ecosystem/cbl-ionic-docs/docs/migration.md

 }
 ```

 These bring the Ionic package in line with the native SDK's for each platform.
+Documentation for the Database Maintenance API can be found [here](databases.md).

 ## Scopes/Collections